somakeit/smib/smibhid/README.md

 Set the LOG_FILE_MAX_SIZE value in config.py to set the maximum size of the log file in bytes before rotating.
 The log rotater will create a maximum of 2 files at this size, so configure appropiately for anticpated flash free space.

 Example: `LOG_FILE_MAX_SIZE = 10240`

+### Error handling
+Create a new instance of the ErrorHandling class in a module to register a list of possible errors for that module and enabled or disable them for display on connected screens using class methods.
+See the space state module for an example of implementation.

 ### Adding functionality
 Refer to the [S.M.I.B. contribution guidelines](https://github.com/somakeit/S.M.I.B./contribute) for more info on contributing.